BinWang0213/PyGRDECL/README.md

   <img src = "https://github.com/BinWang0213/PyGRDECL/blob/master/img/GridPreview.png" height="300">
 </p>

-`PyGRDECL` is a open source library for converting a Eclipse grid with properties to a vtu-file.
+`PyGRDECL` is a light-weight open source library for converting a Eclipse grid with properties to a vtu-file.
-(to be opened in ParaView for example). `Anaconda 5.3` (https://www.anaconda.com/download/) is required to run the code.
+(to be opened in ParaView for example).

+## Install & Usage

+`Anaconda 5.3` (https://www.anaconda.com/download/) and `Shapely 1.5` (https://anaconda.org/scitools/shapely) is required to be installed.

 After downloading and unzipping the current <a href="https://github.com/BinWang0213/PyGRDECL/archive/master.zip">repository</a>, navigate to the library directory and run a simple example contained in `Example_GettingStart.ipynb`:

-# Read a simple grid file
+## Read a simple grid file

 <p align="center">
   <img src = "https://github.com/BinWang0213/PyGRDECL/blob/master/img/DomeModel.png" height="300">